farcasterxyz/contracts/docs/docs.md

 An `owner` can update the list of valid signers associated with the server.

-# 3. Off-chain Systems
+# 3. Offchain Systems

 # 3.1.
 Fname Registry

-The [Fname registry](https://github.com/farcasterxyz/fname-registry) is an off-chain server that lets addresses with an fid acquire a unique username.
+The [Fname registry](https://github.com/farcasterxyz/fname-registry) is an offchain server that lets addresses with an fid acquire a unique username.
 Requests are authenticated by way of a signed message produced by the fid's custody address.

 ### Assumptions